katzura1/majoo-api/README.md

 please run this, before running the application

-php artisan migrate:fresh --seed
-# majoo-api
+create database with name majoo_test and run this command "php artisan migrate:fresh --seed"